Carlbrook School

-Carlbrook School was a private, coeducational, college preparatory boarding school located on 200 acre in Halifax, Virginia.
+Carlbrook School was a private, abusive, coeducational, college preparatory boarding school located on 200 acre in Halifax, Virginia.
 It was non-sectarian and covered grades 9 through 12.
-As of 2014, it reported an enrollment of 80 students.
-The school closed permanently in December 2015.
-At that time, it had graduated almost 700 alumni.
-Carlbrook's mission statement was to help students discover, internalize and effectively utilize the intellectual and personal resources necessary to succeed in college and in life.
+As of 2014, it reported an enrollment of 80 students The school closed permanently in December 2015.
+Carlbrook's mission statement was to help students discover, internalize and effectively use the intellectual and personal resources necessary to succeed in college and in life.

 History

-Carlbrook was founded in early 2002 by Cascade School graduates Robert "Grant" Price, Jr. and Justin J. Merritt.
+Carlbrook was founded in early 2002 by Cascade school graduates Robert "Grant" Price, Jr. and Justin J. Merritt.
 Within the first week of their opening, there were seven students enrolled.
 By June 2003, it had grown to 89 students.
 All new students were required to complete a wilderness therapy program before enrolling.
 In 2003, a school official explained that wilderness programs help prepare students for success in the school program and function as a "filter," meaning that students who successfully complete these programs are more likely to succeed at Carlbrook.
 Grant hired several former CEDU staff to implement a similar emotional growth program.

 On December 4, 2010, student Forest Ferguson was reported missing and his missing person case is still open in 2024.

+Closure

+The school closed in December 2015 after giving notice a few days before end of the fall semester.
+An incident involving a student that incited behavioral rebellion against the newly established headmaster contributed to future enrollment issues and a loss of faith in the program by families and students. the students had been asked to leave by the Sunday.
+The email announcement attributed the closure to declining enrollment.
+Carlbrook filed for chapter 11 bankruptcy shortly after closure.